-Dimension of organizing framework Declarative title and key findings Relevance rating Study characteristics Equity considerations Epidemiology (including transmission) o Route of transmission Bird to non-human mammal A geospatial and exposure analysis found that non-waterfowl species had the highest dairy farm exposure, and other factors (i.e., livestock trade, poultry litter feed, and contaminated milking machinery) also contributed to the amplification of the outbreaks in the United States (Pre-print) High Focus of the study: Evaluating the introduction and transmission of dairy farms in the U.S. Publication date: 4 May 2024 Jurisdiction studied: U.S. Methods used: Geospatial analysis None reported Biology Genomic changes and impacts on: Infectivity/transmission Pathogenicity Virulence/disease severity Immunological characteristics Innate Adaptive Antigen/antibody and cellular immune responses (including cross-protection and cross- reactivity with other human influenza viruses and seasonal strains) Influenza A virus receptors found in humans, ducks, and chicken were widely expressed in the bovine mammary gland and respiratory tract, which the authors suggest helps to explain the high levels of H5N1 virus in infected bovine milk and the potential to lead to novel genomic changes in influenza A virus (Pre-print) Medium Focus of the study: Understanding the cell receptors in bovine tracheal and lung tissues Publication date: 3 May 2024 Jurisdiction studied: U.S. Methods used: Immunology study None reported Biology Circulating clades 2.3.4.4b Genomic changes and impacts on: Infectivity/transmission Pathogenicity Virulence/disease severity Mammalian adaptation Antiviral susceptibility Virological characteristics Infectivity/transmission (i.e., likelihood to infect a host) The circulation of clade 2.3.4.4b B3.13 virus among dairy cattle poses a potential zoonotic threat, requiring continued monitoring to inform epidemiological risk and early warning for any interspecies transmission (Pre-print) The authors concluded that infected cows may shed virus for two to three weeks.
-The study found amino acid mutations associated with mammalian adaptation, indicating an approximately four months of evolution with limited local circulation in dairy cattle.
-Low-frequency sequence variants were detected, which poses the threat of increased probability of phenotypes that may increase interspecies transmission.
-Focus of the study: Determining how transmission in dairy cattle affects genomic diversity and whether changes could lead to dairy cattle to be host reservoir for influenza A virus and zoonotic potential Publication date: 1 May 2024 Jurisdiction studied: U.S. None reported
+Dimension of organizing framework Declarative title and key findings Relevance rating Study characteristics Equity considerations Reported cases and other epidemiological indicators of avian influenza A(H5Nx) (e.g., prevalence, case fatality rates, geographic distribution) • The A(H5N1) virus can spread to pets, including cats and dogs, further increasing the risk of animal-to-human transmission in urban areas.
+Jurisdiction studied: U.S. Methods used: A geospatial and exposure analysis found that non-waterfowl species Ulah Surveillance Epidemiology (including transmission) Route of transmission Bird to non-human mammal A geospatial and exposure analysis found that non-waterrowl species had the highest dairy farm exposure, with other factors (i.e., livestock trade, poultry litter feed, contaminated milking machinery) also contributed to the amplification of the outbreaks in the United States (Pre-print) High Focus of the study: Evaluating the introduction and transmission of dairy farms in the U.S. Publication date: None reported 4 May 2024 Jurisdiction studied: U.S. Methods used: Geospatial analysis Biology Genomic changes and impacts Infectivity/transmission Pathogenicity Virulence/disease severity Immunological characteristics Innate Adaptive Antigen/antibody and cellular immune responses (including Influenza A virus receptors found in humans, ducks, and chicken were widely expressed in the bovine mammary gland and respiratory tract, which the authors suggest helps to explain the high levels of H5N1 virus in infected bovine milk and the potential to lead to novel genomic changes in influenza A virus (Pre-print) Medium Focus of the study: Understanding the cell receptors in bovine tracheal and lung tissues Publication date: 3 May 2024 Jurisdiction studied: U.S. • None reported cross-protection and cross- reactivity with other human influenza viruses, seasonal strains) Methods used: Immunology study Biology Circulating clades 2.3.4.4b Genomic changes and impacts Infectivity/transmission Pathogenicity Virulence/disease severity Mammalian adaptation The circulation of clade 2.3.4.4b B3.13 virus among dairy cattle poses a potential zoonotic threat, requiring continued monitoring to inform epidemiological risk and early warning for any interspecies transmission (Pre-print) The authors concluded that infected cows may shed virus for two to three weeks.
+The study found amino acid mutations associated with mammalian adaptation, indicating an approximately four months Focus of the study: Determining how transmission in dairy cattle affects genomic diversity and whether changes could lead to dairy cattle to be host reservoir for influenza A virus and zoonotic potential • None reported Antiviral susceptibility Virological characteristics of evolution with limited local circulation in dairy cattle.
+Publication date: 1 May 2024